darwintree/sc-viewer-v2/README.md

 ## TODOs

-- [] Read mode: lines will be presented after a click, and the audio will be played with the click
+- [ ] Read mode: lines will be presented after a click, and the audio will be played with the click
-- [] Check select label
+- [x] Check select label
-- [] Parse .json file (high priority)
+- [ ] Parse .json file (high priority)
-- [] Parse assets-map.json to present Idol stories and event stories
+- [ ] Parse assets-map.json to present Idol stories and event stories
-- [] Use hashes.json and SCTranslation to add more information
+- [ ] Use hashes.json and SCTranslation to add more information
-- [] Use github interface to push csv directly
+- [ ] Use github interface to push csv directly
-- [] styles: text frame and select
+- [x] styles: text frame and select
-- [] add translator input
+- [ ] add translator input
-- [] bgm from json
+- [ ] bgm from json
-- [] p's voice (sound effect/tts)
+- [ ] p's voice (sound effect/tts)
-- [] next/previous chapter
+- [ ] next/previous chapter
+- [x] Preview Story Button